 Our orthobiologics products consist of joint health and orthopedic products.
-These products are used in a wide range of treatments from providing relief from the pain of osteoarthritis, to regenerating damaged tissue such as cartilage defects.
+These products are used in a wide range of treatments from providing relief from the pain of osteoarthritis, to regenerating damaged tissue such as cartilage.
 Osteoarthritis is a debilitating disease causing pain, swelling and restricted movement in joints.
 It occurs when the cartilage in a joint gradually deteriorates due to the effects of mechanical stress, which can be caused by a variety of factors including the normal aging process.
 In an osteoarthritic joint, particular regions of articulating surfaces are exposed to irregular forces, which result in the remodeling of tissue surfaces that disrupt the normal equilibrium or mechanical function.
 As osteoarthritis advances, the joint gradually loses its ability to regenerate cartilage tissue and the cartilage layer attached to the bone deteriorates to the point where eventually the bone becomes exposed.
 Advanced osteoarthritis often requires surgery and the possible implantation of artificial joints.
 The current treatment options for osteoarthritis before joint replacement surgery include viscosupplementation, analgesics, non-steroidal anti-inflammatory drugs and steroid injections.

-Our joint health products include ORTHOVISC®, ORTHOVISC® mini, and MONOVISC.
-ORTHOVISC is available in the U.S., Canada, Turkey and other international markets for the treatment of osteoarthritis of the knee, and in Europe for the treatment of osteoarthritis in all joints.
+Our joint health products include ORTHOVISC®, ORTHOVISC® mini, and MONOVISCTM.
+ORTHOVISC is available in the U.S., Canada, Europe and other international markets for the treatment of osteoarthritis of the knee, and in Europe for the treatment of osteoarthritis in all joints.
 ORTHOVISC mini is available in Europe, and is designed for the treatment of osteoarthritis in small joints.
 MONOVISC is our single injection osteoarthritis treatment indicated for all joints in Europe, and for the knee in Turkey and Canada.
-ORTHOVISC mini and MONOVISC are our two newest joint health products and became available in certain international markets during the second quarter of 2008.
+ORTHOVISC mini and MONOVISC are our two most recent joint health products which became available in certain international markets during the second quarter of 2008.

 In the U.S., ORTHOVISC is indicated for the treatment of pain caused by osteoarthritis of the knee in patients who have failed to respond adequately to conservative non-pharmacologic therapy and to simple analgesics, such as acetaminophen.
 It is a sterile, clear, viscoelastic solution of hyaluronan dissolved in physiological saline, and dispensed in a single-use syringe.
 A complex sugar of the glycosaminoglycan family, hyaluronan is a high molecular weight polysaccharide composed of repeating disaccharide units of sodium glucuronate and N-acetyl glucosamine.
 ORTHOVISC is injected into joints in a series of three intra-articular injections one week apart.
-ORTHOVISC became available for sale in the U.S. on March 1, 2004, and is marketed by DePuy Mitek, under the terms of a ten-year licensing, distribution, supply and marketing agreement which was entered into in December 2003 (the "JNJ Agreement").

-We have a number of distribution relationships servicing international markets including Canada, Europe, Turkey, the Middle East, Latin America, and Asia.
+ORTHOVISC became available for sale in the U.S. on March 1, 2004, and is marketed by DePuy Mitek ("Mitek"), under the terms of a ten-year licensing, distribution, supply and marketing agreement which was entered into in December 2003 (the "JNJ Agreement").
+In November 2012, the JNJ Agreement was extended for an additional 5 years under the existing terms.
+Outside of the U.S., we have a number of distribution relationships servicing international markets including Canada, Europe, the Middle East, Latin America, and Asia.
 We will continue to seek to establish distribution relationships in other regions.
-See the sections captioned "Management's Discussion and Analysis of Financial Condition and Results of Operations-Management Overview" and "Risk Factors".
+See the sections captioned "Management's Discussion and Analysis of Financial Condition and Results of Operations-Management Overview" and "Risk Factors."